xing4git/golog/README.md

 golog
 =====

-golog provides a convenient API for logging with golang
+golog provides a convenient API for logging with golang.

+You can use log level in your program with golog.

 Useage: